-17 Close of operations
+Close of operations

-If a foreign contractor that has been legally operating decides to close its operations, what are the legal obstacles to closing up and leaving?
+19 If a foreign contractor that has been legally operating decides to close its operations, what are the legal obstacles to closing up and leaving?

-The process of winding down a foreign contractor operating in Qatar differs depending on its adopted corporate structure.
-If the entity is a company, the liquidation provisions of the Commercial Companies Law and the company's articles of association are applicable.
+The process of winding down a foreign contractor's operations in Qatar differs depending on its adopted corporate structure.
+If the entity is an international engineering office or a local engineering office, it may be closed according to the process set out by the Ministry of Municipality and Urban Planning, through the submission of a winding down request.
 If the entity is a branch of a foreign company and has accordingly been registered in Qatar based on a contract with the government for the implementation of a project of public interest, then the registration of this branch will normally lapse at the date of expiry of the contract, which is specified in the branch registration document.
 The process of winding down a branch is not governed by the law and is determined by the practice adopted by the Ministry of Economy and Commerce.
-Furthermore, as a prerequisite for liquidation (in the event of a company) or cancellation of registration (in the event of a foreign branch), an income tax clearance certificate from the Public Revenues and Taxation Department at the Ministry of Finance must be obtained, evidencing payment of income tax on the profits of its operations in Qatar and clearance from the Ministry of Labour providing that the company or branch has fulfilled all of its financial obligations to its employees sponsored in Qatar.
+Furthermore, as a prerequisite for winding down (of a local or international office) or cancellation of registration (in the event of a foreign branch), an income tax clearance certificate from the Public Revenues and Taxation Department at the Ministry of Finance must be obtained, evidencing payment of income tax on the profits of its operations in Qatar and clearance from the Ministry of Labour providing that the company or branch has fulfilled all of its financial obligations to its employees sponsored in Qatar.